idris-lang/Idris2/docs/source/ffi/ffi.rst

 The ``C`` language specifier is used for common functions that may be used by any backend which can, in turn, FFI out to C. For example, Scheme.

+The common C functions do no automatic memory management, deferring that to the individual backends.

 The standard C backend is known as "RefC", and uses the ``RefC`` language specifier.